Use YouTube with a screen reader

-CC (Subtitles): If a video has subtitles, you can activate them through the "C" shortcut.
-The subtitles appear at the bottom of the video.
-To disable subtitles, activate the "C" shortcut again.
+- CC (Subtitles): If a video has subtitles, you can activate them through the C shortcut.
+The subtitles will be at the bottom of the video.
+To turn off subtitles, use the C shortcut again.

-Settings: This button opens up a settings menu that allows you to make the following changes:
+This Settings button opens up a menu that allows you to make the following changes:

-- Speed: Choose the speed of the video, either normal or sped up or slowed down.
+- Speed: Choose the speed of the video from normal, sped up, or slowed down.

-- Subtitle: Toggle subtitles on or off.
+- Subtitles: Turn subtitles on or off.
 You can also choose the language of the subtitles here, or choose auto-translation.

-- Quality: Choose the pixel quality of the video you are currently watching.
-The available resolutions are dependent on how the video was uploaded and your internet speed.
+- Quality: Choose the pixel quality of the video you're currently watching.
+The available resolutions depend on how the video was uploaded and your internet speed.
 We recommend leaving this option on Auto so that the video quality is chosen based on your internet speed.

 Selecting Full screen maximizes the player to the size of your screen and removes everything outside the player.
 To exit full-screen mode, select Escape.